-• Florida State University (University) - The University provides monetary support to the Association for publication of the VIRES magazine and for various events that are held in partnership with student groups and University units across campus.
-The University provided support totaling \$444,814 and \$447,916 to the Association for this purpose for the years ended June 30, 2018 and 2017, respectively.

-In addition to programmatic support, the Association recognized support from the University of \$1,588,090 and \$1,377,875 for the years ended June 30, 2018 and 2017, respectively.
-These monies support salaries, benefits, and operations.
-In addition, the University provides office space which is recorded as in-kind support.

-- Florida State University Foundation, Inc. (Foundation) The Foundation's purpose is to aid the advancement of the University through charitable giving.
+- Florida State University (University) The University provides support to the Association for publication of the VIRES magazine and for various events that are held in partnership with student groups and University units across campus.
+The University provided support totaling \$436,215 and \$430,874 to the Association for this purpose for the years ended June 30, 2019 and 2018, respectively.
+In addition to programmatic support, the Association recognized operational support from the University for salaries and related benefits as well as other expenses of \$1,456,225 and \$1,602,030 for the years ended June 30, 2019 and 2018, respectively.
+The University also provides office space valued at \$345,975 which is recorded as in-kind support for the years ended June 30, 2019 and 2018, respectively. - Florida State University Foundation, Inc. (Foundation) The Foundation's purpose is to aid the advancement of the University through charitable giving.
 To better utilize the Seminole Club Chapters for advancement in coordination with the Association, Operation Club began in fiscal year 2012.
 As a result, the Foundation provides monetary support for Operation Club.
+The Foundation provided support of \$125,000 to the Association for Operation Club for the years ended June 30, 2019 and 2018, respectively.

+15. RELATED ORGANIZATIONS (continued)

-The Foundation provided support of \$125,000 and \$300,000 to the Association for Operation Club for the years ended June 30, 2018 and 2017, respectively. - Seminole Boosters, Inc. (Boosters) The purpose of the Seminole Boosters is to provide financial support for the athletic program.
+- Seminole Boosters, Inc. (Boosters) The purpose of the Seminole Boosters is to provide financial support for the athletic program.
 In this regard, the Boosters work in conjunction with the Association on athletic-based programming activities held on behalf of the University which include tailgate and other Alumni gatherings at athletic events around the country. - Seminole Club Chapters There are 51 Seminole Club Chapters nationwide.
 These chapters build strong relationships among alumni, students, parents, and the community as a whole.
 Monetary support is provided by the Association to these chapters to promote advancement for the University through various outreach and engagement activities that are held throughout the year.
-The Association provided support of \$95,350 and \$92,000 to Seminole Clubs for the years ended June 30, 2018 and 2017, respectively.
+The Association provided support of \$96,689 and \$95,350 to Seminole Clubs for the years ended June 30, 2019 and 2018, respectively.

-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+Report On Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed In Accordance With Government Auditing Standards